blaetter/pepgen/README.md

 After setting up the application you can call it via a browser.
 The application needs the following parameters:

-1. `id`- the id of the requested ePub.
+1. `epub_id`- the id of the requested ePub.
 In the most cases this should be an integer or string that represents the name of your epub without the file extension.
 2. `token` - the personalized token of the request.
 This token changed on every request, and only the two endpoints - e.g. your website or shop and this application should know how to build it.
 It contains a secret string, some of the request variables and a date string.
 Only if the token can be validated by the application, the request is handled.
 3. `watermark` - this is the watermark that is put into the ePub.
 What it contains depends on you.